darunabas/biogeography-workshop/_pages/team.md

 permalink: /team/
 categories: []
 tags: []
-toc: true
-toc_label: "Quick Links"
-toc_icon: "cog"
 ---

 ### Who We Are
-This course is organized by Barnabas Daru, in collaboration with instructors/co-organizers Klaus Schliep, April Wright, and David Bapst.
+This course is organized by April Wright and Barnabas Daru, in collaboration with instructor/co-organizer Klaus Schliep.

 ---
 ### Our Helpers